jeremysklarsky/t1-overview/readme.md

 }

 ```
 The top level of the object `reports` corresponds to the route `COMPASS_BASE/#reports`, telling T1 that the to load up the reporting module and its default view type, which will look for tabs.js in that module.
-The `modes` are the nested routes below reports.
+The `modes` are the nested routes below reports (so we'll now have access to the URLs `COMPASS_BASE/#reports/segments` and `COMPASS_BASE/#reports/campaigns`).
 In this case there are 2: `campaigns` and `segments`.
 In both cases, route objects are built designating where the module is found and its default view.
 Note that while the top level default view will be found in `reports/views`, the campaigns default view will be found in `reports/campaigns/views/`.
 What does `bindings` do?
 I'm not really sure.

 Additional Settings:
 - `showLoader` sets whether a loader and spinner will display while the module is loading